-- 40.-(1) In this section, "relevant third party" means- - (a) a person, carrying on business as a designated person in the State- - (i) that is a credit institution, - (ii) that is a financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both), - 40 carry on business by the Central Bank and Financial Services Authority of Ireland,

-- (iii) who is an external accountant or auditor and who is also a member of a designated accountancy body, - (iv) who is a relevant independent legal professional, or - (v) who is a trust or company service provider, and who is also a member of a designated accountancy body or of the Law Society of Ireland or authorised to
+40.-(1) In this section, "relevant third party" means-

+- (a) a person, carrying on business as a designated person in the State- 30 - (i) that is a credit institution, - (ii) that is a financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both), 35 - (iii) who is an external accountant or auditor and who is also a member of a designated accountancy body, - (iv) who is a tax adviser and who is also a member of a designated accountancy body, the Irish Taxation Institute or the Law Society of Ireland, 40 - (v) who is a relevant independent legal professional, or - (vi) who is a trust or company service provider, and who is also a member of a designated accountancy body or of the Law Society of Ireland or authorised to carry on business by the Central Bank and Financial 45 Services Authority of Ireland,

-- (b) a person carrying on business in another Member State who is supervised or monitored for compliance with the requirements specified in the Third Money Laundering Directive, in accordance with Section 2 of Chapter V of that Directive, and is- - (i) a credit institution authorised to operate as a credit institution under the laws of the Member State, - (ii) a financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both) and authorised to operate as a financial institution under the laws of the Member State, or - (iii) an external accountant, auditor, legal professional or trust or company service provider subject to mandatory professional registration or mandatory professional supervision under the laws of the other Member State, or
+- (b) a person carrying on business in another Member State who is supervised or monitored for compliance with the requirements specified in the Third Money Laundering Directive, in accordance with Section 2 of Chapter V of that Directive, and is- - (i) a credit institution authorised to operate as a credit institution under the laws of the Member State, - (ii) a financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both) and authorised to operate as a financial institution under the laws of the Member State, or - (iii) an external accountant, auditor, tax adviser, legal professional or trust or company service provider subject to mandatory professional registration or mandatory professional supervision under the laws of the other Member State, or

-- (c) a person who carries on business in a place designated under section 31, is supervised or monitored in the place for compliance with requirements equivalent to those specified in the Third Money Laundering Directive, and is- - (i) a credit institution authorised to operate as a credit institution under the laws of the place, - (ii) a financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both) authorised to operate as a financial institution under the laws of the place, or - (iii) an external accountant, auditor, legal professional or trust or company service provider subject to mandatory professional registration or mandatory professional supervision under the laws of the place. - (2) A reference in subsection (1)(b)(iii) and (c)(iii) to a legal professional is a reference to a person who, by way of business, provides legal or notarial services. - (3) Subject to subsections (4) and (5), a designated person may rely on a relevant third party to apply, in relation to a customer of the designated person, any of the measures that the designated person is required to apply, in relation to the customer, under section 45 33 or 35(1). - (4) A designated person may rely on a relevant third party to apply a measure under section 33 or 35(1) only if- - (a) there is an arrangement between the designated person (or, in the case of a designated person who is an employee, the designated person's employer) under
+- (c) a person who carries on business in a place designated under section 31, is supervised or monitored in the place for compliance with requirements equivalent to those specified in the Third Money Laundering Directive, and is- - (i) a credit institution authorised to operate as a credit institution under the laws of the place, - (ii) a financial institution (other than an undertaking that is a financial institution solely because the undertaking provides either foreign exchange services or payment services, or both) authorised to operate as a financial institution under the laws of the place, or - (iii) an external accountant, auditor, tax adviser, legal professional or trust or company service provider subject to mandatory professional registration or mandatory professional supervision under the laws of the place.

+(2) A reference in subsection (1)(b)(iii) and (c)(iii) to a legal professional is a reference to a person who, by way of business, provides legal or notarial services.

+- 40 (3) Subject to subsections (4) and (5), a designated person may rely on a relevant third party to apply, in relation to a customer of the designated person, any of the measures that the designated person is required to apply, in relation to the customer, under section 33 or 35(1). - 45 (4) A designated person may rely on a relevant third party to apply a measure under section 33 or 35(1) only if- - (a) there is an arrangement between the designated person (or, in the case of a designated person who is an employee, the designated person's employer) and the relevant third party under which it has been agreed that the designated person may rely on the relevant third party to apply any such measure, and